INCEL: A Novel (reviews)

 ★ ★ ★ From literary newcomer ARX-Han, INCEL represents the absolute frontier in transgressive psychological fiction.
 Fusing the correlated shards of masculinity, shame, and hatred, it casts a singular account of a young mind's unyielding descent into the memetic spiral of online radicalization.
 Alternating between waves of realism and satire, INCEL flows between the interwoven ideologies of pickup artists, The Red Pill, involuntary celibates, and the alt-right—tracing a bleakly comic portrait that echoes into the near past and our imminent future.

-LISTEN TO THE AUDIOBOOK (CHAPTER ONE) FOR FREE HERE.
+LISTEN TO THE AUDIOBOOK (CHAPTER ONE, narrated by Matthew Pegas) FOR FREE HERE.